BLCM/BLCMods/Borderlands 2 mods/Astor/readme.md

  - Initial public release

 v1.0.1, September 2, 2018
- - Added a option to upgrade the customization skin/head rewards to weapon/item rewards
+ - Added a option to upgrade the customization skin/head rewards to weapon/item rewards for 9 missions
+ - In the mission Uncle Teddy, if you give the plans to Una, the reward will be the Lady Fist, and if you give the plans to Hyperion you will have the choice between 2 options: The Bitch (Legendary SMG Hyperion) or The Commerce (Unique Shock SMG Hyperion)

 #### To do: